 Carnegie Hall’s Weill Music Institute Link Up Program

-- Prepare music for six local NYC concerts performed annually at Carnegie Hall by the Orchestra of St. Luke’s
+- Prepare music for six local NYC concerts performed annually at Carnegie Hall

 For over 30 years, Carnegie Hall's Weill Music Institute has helped millions of third through fifth grade students develop fundamental musical skills through their Link Up program.
 The program provides music education resources to teachers, who lead their students in a hands-on music curriculum that culminates in a participatory concert alongside a professional orchestra, in a carefully crafted program featuring music, narration, visuals and more.

 In 2019-2020, Link Up collaborates with more than 115 orchestras around the world; NYC Music Services is responsible for preparing, printing and shipping the orchestral scores and parts to all of them.
 We also prepared the music for the six local NYC concerts performed annually at Carnegie Hall.

 That adds up to 115 individually packed boxes of orchestral scores and parts, printed, bound and shipped every year — quite literally a ton of music!